Skip to main content

 }

-If your agent usually works in one Corelayer group, set CORELAYER_DEFAULT_GROUP so tools can omit groupId:
+If your local agent usually works in one Corelayer group, set CORELAYER_DEFAULT_GROUP so group-scoped tools can omit groupId:

 {